EA1FID/ea1fid.github.io/content/qar.md

   title: "EA1FID's page about Quantum Amateur Radio"
 ---

-*This webpage intends to be a reference for operators interested in quantum amateur radio, providing both educational content as well as theoretical results and the latests news about advancements or experiments in this field.*
+*This webpage intends to serve as a reference for operators interested in quantum amateur radio, providing both educational content as well as theoretical results and the latests news about advancements or experiments in this field.*

 Work in progress.